oopsmonk/documentation/iri/1.0/tutorials/merge-snapshot.md

     :::

 :::success:
-Now, you have a `localsnapshots-db` directory, which contains all your snapshot data and spent addresses.
+Now, you have a `local-snapshots-db` directory, which contains all your snapshot data and spent addresses.
 :::

 ## Next steps